 Task sequences and the network access account

-Starting in version 1806, some OS deployment scenarios don't require use of the network access account.
+Some OS deployment scenarios don't require use of the network access account.
 For more information, see Enhanced HTTP.

 Although task sequences run only in the context of the Local System account, you might need to configure the network access account in the following circumstances:

 If the task sequence tries to access Configuration Manager content on distribution points.
 Correctly configure the network access account, or the task sequence will fail.

 When you use a boot image to initiate an OS deployment.
 In this case, Configuration Manager uses the Windows PE environment, which isn't a full OS.
 The Windows PE environment uses an automatically generated, random name that isn't a member of any domain.
 If you don't correctly configure the network access account, the computer can't access the required content for the task sequence.